SeanMott/PPC-KAR-HP-Decomp/README.md

 ## Credits

-The Hack Pack and symbol data was gathered by many dedicated people.
+The symbol data was gathered by many dedicated people.
 Some still around, some left.
-Regardless they're work is importaint
+Regardless they're work is importaint, be it directly adding symbols, working on the Hack Pack, or making mods and furthuring our understanding the of the game.

 ### Symbol Data, Gekko Code, and KAR Mod Contributions
 - Yakumono